9 Martin Method Tennis Threads

 Full body flexibility: The flexibility thread is aimed at mobilising joints and elongating muscles throughout the body.
 It is important to have healthy tennis players carry minimum tension throughout their bodies, especially certain areas that get heavily used.

-They’ll also be more susceptible injury as their bodies will be less conditioned.
+They’ll also be more susceptible injury as their bodies will be less conditioned, less prepared for the rigours of such a dynamic sport.
 Getting the right training which is tailored to a player’s strengths and weaknesses is key to building a strong, enduring body which will hopefully remain injury free for years to come.
+Establishing the right platform to build a young players career upon is key to longterm success.

 Adult players and fitness training

 Many tennis players over the age of 50 believe they are too old or “past it” to be training their bodies for the sport of tennis.
 What good will it do?
+Why do I need to do tennis specific training?
 But if anything, it is even more important to do so at a later age.
 It doesn’t matter if you are new to the gym or have never followed a strength and conditioning program before.
+A personalised program will help you enjoy the sport into your later years.

 There are lots of misconceptions around age & athleticism.
 Our bodies naturally change as we age: